AdaCore/gprconfig_kb/doc/gprbuild_ug/gnat_project_manager.rst

     (usually with a switch --RTS), the value of attribute reference 'Runtime for this language is the one specified on the command line.

+  * **Runtime_Dir**: single, indexed, case-insensitive index

+    Index is a language name.
+Value is the path name of the runtime directory for the language.

+  * **Runtime_Library_Dirs**: list, indexed, case-insensitive index

+    Index is a language name.
+Value is the path names of the directories where the runtime libraries are located.
+This attribute is not normally declared.

+  * **Runtime_Library_Dir**: single, indexed, case-insensitive index

+    Index is a language name.
+Value is the path name of the directory where the runtime libraries are located.
+This attribute is obsolete.

+  * **Runtime_Source_Dirs**: list, indexed, case-insensitive index

+    Index is a language name.
+Value is the path names of the directories where the sources of runtime libraries are located.
+This attribute is not normally declared.

+  * **Runtime_Source_Dir**: single, indexed, case-insensitive index

+    Index is a language name.
+Value is the path name of the directory where the sources of runtime libraries are located.
+This attribute is obsolete.

+  * **Runtime_Library_Version**: single, indexed, case-insensitive index

+    Index is a language name.
+Value is library version for the language.
+This attribute is not normally declared.

 * **Configuration - Libraries**

   * **Library_Builder**: single